This is the multi-page printable view of this section. Click here to print.

 Swift concurrency

-To commence, I must acknowledge that my proficiency in Swift concurrency is limited.
-While I possess a rudimentary comprehension of the subject matter, if you are perusing this blog and seeking further elaboration on the topic, I strongly recommend conducting a search and perusing articles from alternative sources that offer a more comprehensive understanding of Swift concurrency.
+First, I must acknowledge that my understanding of Swift concurrency is limited.
+While I have a basic grasp of the subject, if you are reading this and seeking more detailed information, I strongly recommend searching for and reading articles from other sources that provide a more comprehensive explanation of Swift concurrency.

 RsyncUI is a graphical user interface (GUI) application; the majority of its operations are executed on the main thread.
 However, some resource-intensive tasks are performed on other threads managed by the cooperative thread pool (CTP), excluding and not blocking the main thread.
-How to the executors and CTP works and interacts is details I dont know about, and it is managed by the Swift runtime.
+How the executors and CTP work and interact are details I don’t know about—they are managed by the Swift runtime.
 There are three kinds of executors:

-- the main executor manage jobs on the main thread
+- the main executor manages jobs on the main thread

-- the global concurrent executor and the serial executor, both executes jobs on threads from the CTP
+- the global concurrent executor and the serial executor, both execute jobs on threads from the CTP

-Most work in RsyncUI are executed on the main thread.
-And by default, SwiftUI makes sure all UI-updates are performed on the main thread.
-Below are some tasks within RsyncUI, which are executed on the main thread:
+Most work in RsyncUI is executed on the main thread.
+By default, SwiftUI ensures all UI updates are performed on the main thread.
+Below are some tasks within RsyncUI that are executed on the main thread:

-rsyncsynchronize tasks, preparing is computing the correct arguments for rsync - monitoring progress and termination of the real rsync tasks
+rsyncsynchronization tasks (preparing involves computing the correct arguments for rsync) - monitoring progress and termination of the actual

-- monitoring progress is an asynchronous sequence running on the main thread, by asynchronous sequence of two specific notifications generated by the notification center
+rsynctasks- monitoring progress is an asynchronous sequence running on the main thread, created by an asynchronous sequence of two specific notifications generated by the notification center

 - some write and read operations